The Twilight Zone Tower of Terror: Summer Nightastic!

 In February 2010, Disney announced that the Tower of Terror would receive "new lighting effects and a new addition" as part of a summer entertainment package called "Summer Nightastic!".
 The Fifth Dimension scene was mostly covered by black tarps with fiber-optic stars, and Serling's voice was removed from just before the drop profile.
 Replacing it is music played in the drop shaft, along with a projected photograph of the riders just before they enter the drop shaft.
 Similar to the California and Paris versions of the ride, the riders disappear, leaving an empty elevator.

 A new drop profile was created for "Summer Nightastic!", and replaced the other drop profiles on all rides.
 After the music played, three sudden, distorted bell rings were heard, which began the drop profile.
 The profile mainly consisted of utilizing the entire tower for the drop sequences, as compared to the numerous faux and shortened drops in the randomized version.
 The changes were implemented on June 5, 2010, but were officially introduced the day after.
 All changes were temporary, and lasted until August 14, 2010.

 Disney's Jollywood Nights

-On November 12, 2023, Disney's Hollywood Studios announced that a new show, Twilight Soirée at The Tip-Top Club would take place in the Courtyard of the Hollywood Tower Hotel, near the ride's exit, as part of Disney's Jollywood Nights.
+In November 2023, Disney's Hollywood Studios announced that a new show, Twilight Soirée at The Tip-Top Club would take place in the Courtyard of the Hollywood Tower Hotel, near the ride's exit, as part of Disney's Jollywood Nights.